IBM/build-blockchain-insurance-app/patternTemplate.md

 # Instructions

-> Provide the high-level technical steps that a developer will complete in the pattern (the details for these steps will appear in the readme file).
-For example, if the developer needs to install and configure a program, step one might be "Download the code from GitHub" and step 2 might be "Configure the code on your local drive."
-You would provide the full technical details on how to configure the code in the readme file.

-> Find the detailed steps for this pattern in the [readme file](<URL for the README.md file in your GitHub repo>).
+> Find the detailed steps for this pattern in the [readme file](https://github.com/IBM/build-blockchain-insurance-app#steps).
 The steps will show you how to:

-1. Step 1
-2. Step 2
-3. Step 3
-4. Step 4
+Create IBM Cloud services
+Build a network - Certificate Authority
+Build a network - Create MSP Definitions
+Build a network - Create Peers
+Build a network - Create Orderer
+Build a network - Create and Join Channel
+Deploy Insurance Smart Contract on the network
+Connect application to the network
+Enroll App Admin Identities
+Run the application

 # Components and services